Showing posts with label Family Travel. Show all posts

 The House offers guided visits, workshops and seminars aimed to educators, students and members of defense institutions.

-Opening hoursThursday, Friday, Saturday and last Saturday of every month, 2pm to 7pm
+Opening hoursThursday, Friday, Saturday and Sunday, 2 PM to 7 PM.

 Admission: Guided tour through four exhibition rooms, original objects from Frank family, the only recreation of the House and the original chesnut tree Ana Frank wrote to in her diary: